-Each of the approaches to the three issues above may not have full consensus among Subcommittee members when applied to specific bands and situations .
+Each of the approaches to the three issues above may not have full consensus among Subcommittee members when applied to specific bands and situations.
 However, it is necessary to assess these challenging regulatory issues to allow bi-directional sharing to occur.
-In particular, the approaches to addressing the three issues identify opportunities in spectrum transitioning from Federal to non-Federal uses, as well as related paired bands, to build such considerations into service rules in a way that is minimally disruptive to commercial users but provides Federal users access in certain areas when needed.
+In particular, the approaches to addressing the three issues identify opportunities in spectrum transitioning from Federal to non-Federal uses, as well as related paired bands, to ensure that the service rules reflect a common understanding of permissible sharing, established in a way that is minimally disruptive to commercial users but provides Federal users access in certain areas when needed.

-Current status: NTIA has pointed out that the NTIA Manual of Regulations and Procedures for Federal Radio Frequency Management already authorizes access to a wide range of non-federal bands for military tactical and training operations, including the 2155-2180 MHz band.4
+Current status: NTIA has pointed out that the NTIA Manual of Regulations and Procedures for Federal Radio Frequency Management already authorizes access to a wide range of non-federal bands for military tactical and training operations, including the 2155-2180 MHz band.
+10

 NTIA Manual: The NTIA Manual outlines circumstances in which military services may "employ frequencies in certain non-Federal bands above 25 MHz," after coordination between FCC field personnel and military field personnel for tactical and training operations in the U.S. and Possessions under the arrangement between the FCC and the Military entitled "Field Coordination of Military Tactical and Training Assignments 25-2400 MHz."
-5
+11